 This is a record of the Thailand Raptor Migration for 2018 as observed from my home in Na Ngua, Phetchabun, Northern Thailand between early September and the end of November.
-Fortunately my home located at16.536465, 101.1603120 sits pretty close to the North Eastern Migration Flyway which raptors and other birds use as they head further south.
+Fortunately my home is located pretty close to the North Eastern Migration Flyway which raptors and other birds use as they head further south.

 Raptors Observed on Thailand Raptor Migration Autumn 2018

 This is a list of the species observed, with the first migrating birds being observed on 13th September 2018.
 Images, where available may be viewed by clicking the link in the birds name.

 1. Japanese Sparrowhawk is my first bird on the Thailand Raptor Migration Autumn 2018.
 I initially had difficulty getting the correct ID for this bird as it was flying very low and fast, in fact I thought it was a Falcon species.
 First recorded in the early morning of 13th September 2018.

 2. Shikra although these birds are resident in my area there is evidence that several thousand migrate south through Thailand towards Malaysia.
 Several birds observed moving south along with Japanese Sparrowhawks.
 First recorded 14th September 2018.

 3. Pied Harrier.
 An early record for this bird at Na Ngua.
 Both Pied and Eastern Marsh Harriers can be found over-wintering in the local rice fields(after cutting).
 A well marked male first recorded 18th September 2018.

 4. Chinese Sparrowhawk only distant glimpses of juveniles initially but managed to view an adult female over the house on 29/9/18.
 First recorded 21st September 2018.